shelvinpauly/3D-Scene-Reconstruction/README.md

-# 3D Scene Reconstruction and Pose Estimation using Strutcture from Motion
+# 3D Scene Reconstruction and Pose Estimation - Strutcture from Motion

 The purpose of this project is to reconstruct 3D scene and simultaneously obtain the camera poses of a monocular camera.
 This is also known as Structure from Motion(SfM)